Mariners’ Manny Acta remains mindful of Latin minor-leaguers’ plight amid coronavirus outbreak

 It’s something foreign-born players accept as part of chasing the MLB dream.

 “They come here and play in the minor leagues, and they spend 6-8 months here and don’t see their mom and dad or they don’t see their kids,” Acta said.
 “There’s visa issues with travel.
-Also if you’re playing in the minor leagues and you’re not making enough money to be able to fly over your mom and dad, you’re not going to be able to fly your kids.”
+Also, if you’re playing in the minor leagues and you’re not making enough money to be able to fly over your mom and dad, you’re not going to be able to fly your kids.”

 It’s a situation that is never experienced by many players.